How To Store Fresh Fruit & Veg So They Last Longer

 Carrot leaves actually draw moisture and nutrients from the root, so the best thing to do when buying whole carrots is chop the leaves off.
 Then, store in a paper bag in the fridge.
 You might need to change the bag a couple of times depending on how long you store them for, as it’s important carrots stay dry.

 Tie a bunch of trimmed asparagus together with an elastic band, then stand in a jar with an inch or two of water covering the ends.
-Cover loosely with a plastic bag and store in the fridge.
+Cover loosely and store in the fridge.

 Store butternut squash in a cool, dark place, like a kitchen cupboard.
 It should last two to three months!
 Once diced, butternut squash can be kept in tupperware in the fridge for four days.